 |Cathy DeSilvey, Director of Museum Operations

-Cathy earned her degree in Art History & Museum Studies at Randolph College.
-She has worked at the Maier Museum of Art and also as Curatorial Assistant at the Lynchburg Museum System.
+Cathy received her degree in Art History & Museum Studies from Randolph College.
+She has worked at the Maier Museum of Art at Randolph College and as a curatorial assistant at the Lynchburg Museum and Point of Honor.
+In 2018 she earned the Virginia Association of Museum’s Museum Management Certificate.
+As well as being curator and exhibition director for the Marshall Legacy Series, she is also the social media coordinator for all of the Marshall Foundation’s platforms.
 She currently lives in Lynchburg with her husband Ethan, and two daughters, Josie & Bea.

 An accomplished scholar, author and public speaker, Dr. Havers graduated from Queen Mary College, Univ. of London with a bachelor’s degree in history and politics; London School of Economics and Political Science with a master’s degree in later modern British history and Pembroke College of Univ. of Cambridge with a Ph.D.
 He is the author of several articles and books.
 His Ph.D. thesis, “Reassessing the Japanese POW Experience: The Changi POW Camp, 1942-45,” was published as a book in 2003 and subsequently reissued in paperback in 2013.

 Jeffrey graduated from the University of Virginia with a bachelor’s degree in history and English literature.
 After receiving an MLIS degree with an archives concentration from the University of California, Los Angeles, Jeffrey joined the Marshall Foundation as archivist and assistant librarian.
 Jeffrey curated The Marshall Plan Speech the Marshall Foundation’s first exhibit for the Google Cultural Institute.
 Jeffrey was appointed the Director of Library and Archives in 2015.